BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 python3 setup.py -f interproscan.properties

-cd ../
+cd ../..

 # Must return *interproscan-5.69-101.0-64-bit.tar.gz: OK*
 # If not - try downloading the file again as it may be a corrupted copy

 ```

-Lastly, we use a postprocessing perl script for infernal to make a gff file from the ncRNAs

-This script is downloaded directly to `/external`
+Lastly, we use a postprocessing perl script for infernal to make a GFF file from the ncRNAs.
+This script is downloaded directly to `/external`.

 ```
 wget https://github.com/nawrockie/jiffy-infernal-hmmer-scripts/blob/master/infernal-tblout2gff.pl